nonfiction/platform/README.md

 [GlusterFS](https://docs.gluster.org/) distributed file system, provisioned from [Digital Ocean](https://github.com/digitalocean/doctl) via command-line.

+Deployed swarms will run [Traefik](https://doc.traefik.io/traefik/) as reverse proxy for Docker services, as well as [VS Code](https://github.com/cdr/code-server) in an [Alpine](https://www.alpinelinux.org) environment for development.

 This platform isn't intended to be installed on an existing system.
 Instead, it includes a `swarm` CLI tool which provisions a cluster of servers from Digital Ocean and installs itself there.